 Brandon Oto, PA-C, NREMT, FCCM

-Brandon Oto is a critical care physician assistant at UConn Health in Farmington, CT.
+Brandon Oto is a critical care physician assistant in Connecticut.
 He attended the PA program at the University of New England, then completed the Post-Graduate Critical Care Residency for Physician Assistants at Johns Hopkins Hospital.
-He went on to staff the trauma/surgical ICU at the University of Maryland Prince George’s Hospital, the mixed adult critical care unit at UConn, and currently the medical ICU at Yale New Haven Health Bridgeport Hospital.
-He runs the educational critical care blog Critical Concepts, and is interested in resuscitation, mechanical ventilation, ICU liberation, medical education, vascular access, and point-of-care ultrasound.
+He went on to staff the trauma/surgical ICU at the University of Maryland Prince George’s Hospital, the mixed adult critical care unit at UConn, and currently the medical ICU at Yale New Haven Health’s Bridgeport Hospital.
+He runs the educational critical care blog Critical Concepts, and is interested in resuscitation, mechanical ventilation, ICU liberation, diagnosis, medical education, vascular access, and point-of-care ultrasound.
 Find him on Twitter at @critconcepts or email him at [email protected].

 Bryan BolinG, DNP, ACNP, FCCM

-Bryan Boling is a critical care nurse practitioner and Director of POCUS and Simulation Center Training with the Anesthesia Critical Care Medicine service at the University of Kentucky in Lexington.
-A graduate of their Acute Care Nurse Practitioner program, he currently rotates between the Neuro, Surgical, and Cardiothoracic ICUs.
-In addition to his clinical practice, Bryan is a frequent writer and speaker on critical care and educational topics, and is an Adjunct Assistant Professor in the Acute Care Nurse Practitioner program at Georgetown University in Washington, DC where he coordinates point of care ultrasound (POCUS) training.
+Bryan Boling is a nurse practitioner with the Anesthesia Critical Care Medicine service at the University of Kentucky, splitting his time between the Neurocritical Care and the Surgical Critical Care Services.
+He is also an adjunct faculty member in the Acute Care Nurse Practitioner program at Georgetown University in Washington, DC where he coordinates point of care ultrasound (POCUS) training.
 Bryan runs the educational critical care blog Critical Care Notes, and is interested in all aspects of critical care, particularly shock, resuscitation, POCUS/echocardiography, and advanced airway management.
 Find him on Twitter at @CritCareNotes or email him at [email protected].

 All content discussed should be considered the personal opinions of the podcast hosts and their guests, and are not representative of their employers or other affiliated organizations.
 In no case should medical care be based solely upon the content of these discussions, which are intended as general educational content only, not as a definitive medical reference.